hede5562/gtimeutils/README.md

 ToDo
 ----

-* Display text like gnome-clocks?
-* Font size depend on available space?
+* Add hundreds/tenths of seconds?
 * Add about dialog back in?
 * Add a timer function too, in GtkNotebook?
-* Keyboard shortcut to add/delete laps?
-* Clever lap deleting
+* Add split in laps: difference between lap 1 and lap 2

 License
 -------